 foo(arg1, arg2, arg3, … , argN)

-Type conversion seeks to follow these exact match rules while allowing programmers some flexibility in using values such as: structurally-equivalent types in a name-equivalent language, types whose value ranges may be distinct but intersect (for example, subranges), and distinct types with sensible/meaningful corresponding values (for example, integers and floats).
+Type conversion seeks to follow these exact match rules while allowing programmers some flexibility in using values such as: structurally-equivalent types in a name-equivalent language; types whose value ranges may be distinct but intersect (for example, subranges); and distinct types with sensible/meaningful corresponding values (for example, integers and floats).

 Conversions can lead to a loss of data, if the target representation is not capable of representing the original value.
 For example, converting from an integer type to a smaller integer type can result in truncation if the original value cannot be represented in the smaller size and converting a floating point to an integer can result in a loss of precision or an out-of-range value.
 Converting from a character type to a smaller character type can result in the misrepresentation of the character.